wisleythewise/JIP/README.md

 # JIP
 ## Introduction
 Welcome to this repository, in here you will find a prototype that was requested to be build by Linkthings.
-The supplier of the backbone of this repository is the git of [hyperledger](https://github.com/hyperledger/fabric-samples).
-For more information about the backbone please read the [docs](https://hyperledger-fabric.readthedocs.io/en/latest/).  <br>
+In order to examine the technical feasability of implemeting a blockchain in the trade finance world.
+The supplier of the backbone of this repository is the git of [hyperledger](https://github.com/hyperledger/fabric-samples).For more information about the backbone please read the [docs](https://hyperledger-fabric.readthedocs.io/en/latest/).  <br>

 ## Prerequisites
 For this repository to fully function please install all the prerequisites listed [here](https://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html) and [here](https://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html) when everything is installed replace the fabric-samples folder in the freshly installed directory with this fabric-sample folder.
 This folder will become the base of the network <br>